tarantool/sharded-queue/README.md

 ## Using

-The queue api is located on all instances of the router masters that we launched.
+The good old queue api is located on all instances of the router masters that we launched.
 For a test configuration, this is one router on `localhost:3301`

 ```